How to Meet Asynchronously at Polynomial Cost: Introduction

 As an application of our rendezvous algorithm we solve several fundamental problems involving teams of unknown size larger than 1 of labeled agents moving asynchronously in unknown networks.
 Among them are the following problems: {\tt team size}, in which every agent has to find the total number of agents, {\tt leader election}, in which all agents have to output the label of a single agent, {\tt perfect renaming} in which all agents have to adopt new different labels from the set $\{1,\dots,k\}$, where $k$ is the number of agents, and {\tt gossiping}, in which each agent has initially a piece of information (value) and all agents have to output all the values.
 Using our rendezvous algorithm we solve all these problems at cost (total number of edge traversals by all agents) polynomial in the size of the graph and in the smallest length of all labels of participating agents.
 To the best of our knowledge this is the first solution of these problems for asynchronous mobile agents, even regardless of the cost.

-{\bf The model.} The network is modeled as a finite undirected connected graph, referred to hereafter as a graph.
+{\bf The model.} The network is modeled as a finite simple undirected connected graph (without self-loops or multiple edges), referred to hereafter as a graph.
 Nodes are unlabeled, but edges incident to a node $v$ have distinct labels in $\{0,\dots,d-1\}$, where $d$ is the degree of $v$.
 Thus every undirected edge $\{u,v\}$ has two labels, which are called its {\em port numbers} at $u$ and at $v$.
 Port numbering is {\em local}, i.e., there is no relation between port numbers at $u$ and at $v$.
-Note that in the absence of port numbers, edges incident to a node would be undistinguishable for agents and thus gathering would be often impossible, as the adversary could prevent an agent from taking some edge incident to the current node.
+Note that in the absence of port numbers, edges incident to a node would be undistinguishable for agents and thus gathering would be often impossible, as the adversary could prevent an agent from taking some edge incident to the current node. {By $succ(v,i)$ we denote the neighbor of $v$ linked to it by the edge with port number $i$ at $v$.}

 In order to avoid crossings of non-incident edges, we consider an embedding of the underlying graph in the three-dimensional Euclidean space, with nodes of the graph being points of the space and edges being pairwise disjoint line segments joining them.
 Agents are modeled as points moving inside this embedding.
 (This embedding is only for the clarity of presentation; in fact crossings of non-incident edges would make rendezvous simpler, as agents traversing distinct edges could sometimes meet accidentally at the crossing point.)